JZambrana1612/Florida-Health-Coverage-Insights/README.md

 # Florida Health Coverage Insights: Market Gaps & Medicare Expansion
 **Identifying high‑priority counties and outreach strategies using ACS, SAHIE and CMS data**

-This project analyzes U.S. Census Bureau and CMS Medicare data to pinpoint Florida counties with the highest unmet healthcare coverage needs.
-Using SQL and Tableau, we identify strategic gaps, model regional risk and deliver actionable insights for product, marketing and enrollment teams.
+This project investigates healthcare coverage gaps across Florida using a sampled and filtered subset of national datasets too large to upload in full.
+Our analysis focuses exclusively on Florida counties, aiming to provide data-driven insights into uninsured populations, Medicare eligibility patterns, and coverage trends.

 ## Executive Summary
 This analysis answers five high‑impact, stakeholder‑aligned questions for decision‑makers in healthcare analytics:

-**1. Where are the most underinsured counties in Florida — and how large are those populations?**
-We identify counties with the highest uninsured rates and quantify their market size to guide outreach targeting.
+**1. Where are Florida’s counties with the highest average uninsured rates from 2019–2022?**
+This guides regional prioritization for enrollment outreach.

-**2. How have coverage rates changed since the pandemic?**
+**2. How did Florida’s uninsured rates shift after the COVID-19 pandemic?**
-We compare 2019 to 2022 SAHIE data to assess regional recovery and highlight counties where the uninsured gap is widening.

-**3. Which counties show a misalignment between Medicare coverage and uninsured need?**
-By cross‑analyzing Medicare share (HI13/HI14) and county‑level uninsured rates, we flag regions for dual‑eligible expansion.

-**4. Which age and income segments remain least insured across Florida?**
-ACS tables (HI05, HI10, HI11, HI12, HI15) reveal demographic coverage gaps that could guide model recalibration or LLM outreach customization.
+We observe statewide trends and highlight counties that recovered vs. regressed.

+**3. How do Medicare eligibility groups break down across income strata in Florida?**
+We analyze CMS Medicare FPL data from 2013–2014 to understand low-income dual-eligibility patterns.

+**4. What share of Florida's low-income population remains insurance-eligible in 2022?**
+County-level ACS data allows eligibility estimates for underinsured low-income adults.

-**5. Where should enrollment outreach be prioritized based on uninsured % and population risk?**
+**5. Which counties should be prioritized for policy or outreach intervention?**
-We build a weighted “Outreach Priority Index” using county‑level z‑scores on uninsured % and population size.
+We synthesize an index blending uninsured rates and population size to identify high-impact counties.

 ## Dashboard Overview
-The Tableau dashboard will include:
+The Tableau dashboard features:

-- **2022 County Heatmap:** uninsured rates and population overlays.
+- **County Heatmaps (2022):** Visualizing percent uninsured and low-income insurance eligibility.
-- **2019 vs. 2022 Comparison:** coverage rate changes post‑pandemic.
-- **Targeting Index:** weighted ranking of high‑risk counties.
+- **Top 5 Counties Trend Chart:** Shows uninsured rate change (2019–2022).
+- **FPL Distribution Bar Charts:** State vs. Florida comparisons for 2013 and 2014.
-- **Medicare Context Cards:** income and dual‑eligibility metrics (HI13/HI14).
+- **Interactive Filters:** To adjust by income group, region, and year.
-- **Demographic Gaps:** state‑level charts for coverage by age and poverty.

 ## Actionable Recommendations